-The Museum’s American artwork collection spans from the late 18th Century to the mid-20th Century.
-It is composed of over 350 paintings (including oil on canvas, watercolors, and pastels); more than 200 prints, including 160 World War I and II American propaganda posters (the largest public collection in New England); nearly 60 pieces of sculpture (materials include bronze, clay, and wood) and at least 600 drawings (including pencil, colored pencil, charcoal and pen and ink).
+In 1959, she expanded the Museum’s role by establishing the New Art Center at the Brick Store Museum.
+The Art Center was designed to promote an appreciation of crafts and the arts in southern Maine.
+Art exhibitions, classes, and workshops were offered on a regular basis.
+Today, the Museum’s American artwork collection spans from the late 18th Century to the mid-20th Century.
+It is composed of over 350 paintings (including oil on canvas, watercolors, and pastels); more than 200 prints, nearly 60 pieces of sculpture (materials include bronze, clay, and wood) and at least 600 drawings (including pencil, colored pencil, charcoal and pen and ink).

 Images are for viewing only.
 If you are interested in licensing these images or would like more information on the artworks, please see our Collections page.

 Edith Barry’s travel photographs reflect her sense of curiosity, wonder and knowledge of someone who was well traveled as well as the colonial mindset of someone raised within upper class family from New Jersey and Maine in the late 19th century.
 Edith captures unique, vivid scenes and portraits from around the world at the early 20th century.